Inexpensive Natural Homemade Toilet Cleaner

 1 cup lemon juice

 Mix well, and then funnel into a spray bottle or empty dish soap bottle.
 Spray the mixture over the toilet and let sit for five to ten minutes while you clean the rest of the bathroom.
-Then scrub with a long handled brush.
-I found mine at Target for $1.29, and it has a very long handle.
+Then, scrub with a long-handled brush.
 Flush the toilet and then rinse off the toilet.

 So, how does it work?
 I was pleasantly surprised that the whole bathroom smelled really clean.
 In fact, there was no odor at all.
-There was also no over-powering chemical residue where you have to hold your breath for two hours afterwards.
+There was also no over-powering chemical residue, making me hold my breath for two hours afterward.

 The lemon juice reacts with the baking soda, making it foam up.
 The hydrogen peroxide adds its own bubbles and sanitizes as well.
-Hydrogen peroxide is a natural product because it is just water with an added molecule of oxygen.
+Hydrogen peroxide is a natural product because it is just water with an added oxygen molecule.

 Another formula for a homemade toilet cleaner uses vinegar instead of lemon juice.
 Start with a large bowl or bucket and add:

 The mixture will foam up, which is normal.
 When thoroughly mixed, pour into an empty spray bottle.
 Coat the toilet and let sit for a few minutes, and then wipe it down with a rag or sponge.
 The foaming action does all the work for you!
 You can vary the type of essential oil to get different scents.
 This also masks the slightly unpleasant odor of vinegar.
 However, the vinegar smell evaporates completely as soon as it dries.

 Give These Inexpensive Natural Homemade Toilet Cleaners a Try

 If you want a sparkling clean toilet but don’t want to waste money, try these natural homemade toilet cleaners.
 Quit flushing harmful chemicals down the drain and freshen up the natural way.